eohjelle/quereada/README.md

 It is recommended to edit this file by cloning the project, and modifying the copy of `quereada.config.ts` in the root folder of the project.
 This ensures that you get syntax highlighting and error checking as you type (if using a modern editor with TypeScript support).

-## Adding new source classes
+### Adding new source classes

 A source class is an implementation of the `Source` class in `modules/sources`, which tells Quereada how to fetch items from a particular source.
 You can add your own source classes to `modules/sources/implementations`.

-## Creating filters
+### Creating filters

 A filter is an implementation of the `Filter` type in `modules/filters`.
-Essentially, a filter is essentially a function which takes as input an item and outputs a boolean (true if the item passes the filter, false otherwise).
+A filter is essentially a function which takes as input an item and outputs a boolean (true if the item passes the filter, false otherwise).
 You can add your own filter classes to `modules/filters/implementations`.

 # Features in development

+#todo

+- [ ] Interface for setting API keys.
+- [ ] Interface for setting feed configuration.
 - Add support for more sources:
   - [ ] More news outlets (e. g.
 Financial Times, The Guardian, etc.)
   - [ ] Email newsletters